Overview

 Event ID 7000 in Windows System Events

-solution: Reinstall Java as suggested in the Prerequisites Section, point 4.
+Solution: Reinstall Java as suggested in the Prerequisites Section, point 4.

 b.
 Enterprise Connector Service Account (SA) related issues

-Service account got disabled in Active Directory(AD)
+The service account got disabled in Active Directory(AD)

 Service account password expired